dehe1011/QuantumDNA/README.md

 ## Documentation

-The documentation for the [latest release](https://quantumdna.readthedocs.io/en/latest/) is available for reading on Read The Docs.
-Tutorials can be found in a separate GitHub repository [QuantumDNA-notebooks](https://github.com/dehe1011/QuantumDNA-notebooks)
+The documentation for the latest release is available for reading on [Read The Docs](https://quantumdna.readthedocs.io/en/latest/).
+Tutorials can be found in a separate GitHub repository [QuantumDNA-notebooks](https://github.com/dehe1011/QuantumDNA-notebooks).

 ## Graphical User Interface